coatespt/cursor-twitter/SESSION_NOTES.md

 ## Starting RabbitMQ

 RabbitMQ feeds Tweets in CSV form to the processor.
-The service normally running  as a daemon which in theory should be started as follows.
+The service normally running  as a daemon which in theory can be started as follows.

 brew services start rabbitmq

-However, this doesn't seem to work right, so you can just ask Cursor to start rabbit in Docker or do manage it yourself with the following commands.
+If this doesn't go well for you, you can just ask Cursor to start rabbit in Docker or manage it yourself with the following commands.

 - docker start rabbitmq
 - docker stop rabbitmq